|

 biloba: two-lobed; bi from Latin "bis" meaning double, loba meaning lobes.
 The leaf is fanshaped with a split in the middle, hence two-lobed.

-GINK-oh by-LO-bah.
+Pronunciation: GINK-oh by-LO-bah.

 Grammar: